jtonglet/jtonglet.github.io/_blog/2026-09-10-misleading-chart-acl.md

 The following line chart shows the classification accuracy of the models across different numbers of few-shot demonstrations (i.e., examples) provided in their prompts.
 Now, a line chart consists of two things: dots representing accuracy scores and lines connecting them.
 The slope of the line is useful to show the rate at which accuracy is increasing or decreasing.
 The problem with this chart is that the slope cannot be analyzed that way because the x-axis values do not have consistent intervals.

-If I were to ask you whether going from 2 to 5 demonstrations yielded a higher increase than going from 1 to 2, you would probably answer "Yes" because the slope is steeper between 2 and 5.
-However, there is a 3-unit increase from 2 to 5, so the slope should be divided by 3 to compare it with the increase from 1 to 2.
+If I were to ask you whether accuracy increased at a higher rate from 2 to 5 or from 1 to 2, you would probably answer "2 to 5" because the slope is steeper in that segment.
+However, there is a 3-unit increase from 2 to 5, so the slope should be divided by 3 to compare it with the rate from 1 to 2.
 This is a typical example of how charts can be misleading: a visual artifact, here the slope, could lead you to conclusions that are not supported by the actual data.

 <p align="center">
   <img width="70%" src="/images/misleading_chart_acl/inconsistent_tick.png" alt="A chart with inconsistent tick intervals." />
 </p>

 A much better solution is to use consistent tick intervals, as in the chart displayed below.
 This ensures that the slope of the line chart remains meaningful.
-If I were to ask the same question again, the answer here would clearly be "No", as the slope is steeper between 1 and 2.
+If I were to ask the same question again, the answer here would clearly be "1 to 2", as that segment has a steeper slope.
 It is worth noting that many papers in the collection adopt this better design practice for drawing their line charts.

 <p align="center">